-This is a page of biblical interfaith quotes on the website of an interfaith Christian.
+This is a page of biblical interfaith quotes and prayer on the website of an interfaith Christian.

 (Or click here for quotations from A Course In Miracles, also acknowledging the many paths to God.)

 I was brought up an interfaith Christian.
 I spent many years outside the church.
-I am now an interfaith Christian again.
+For a long time now, I have been an interfaith Christian again.

 I connect with God through the beliefs, rituals and stories of the Christian church.